dineshseralathan/tech-assignment/README.md

 <i>Note:</i> Please check the server console (if running from inside IDE) or command line to check the log that has more information on what's happening behind the scene.

-## Get quniue word count list for given string
+## Get unique word count list for given string

 ### Request